canalrafael/avrtos-arm/README.md

 - Are you going to implement something and validate your solution experimentally?
 How exactly?

+    We are currently studying on how the vehicles performs its computational tasks and how we can integrate it with our ZF3 card, however, our goal is to port a least one task, currently running in the vehicle, to the ZF3.
+To correctly apply the concepts of MCS (Multi Criticality Systems) we're going to run two separate systems, Linux-based and RTOS, and let a hypervisor handle the resource management.
+Then, use this environment to validate our initial hypothesis, by testing different methods of attack to point out the vulnerability, and later apply a countermeasure.

 - Are you going to model your solution to run simulations?
 What exactly will you simulate?
 How will you achieve statistical significance to make your point?

 ======================================================================